Lesson Plan - Get It!

 The name Paiute means true Ute, and they are related to the Ute Tribe.

-The Paiute Tribe traveled the Great Basin in search of food.
+The Paiute Tribe traveled the Great Basin for food.
 They were divided into two groups: the Northern Paiute and the Southern Paiute.

-Remember to take notes as you watch Shoshone Paiute History 1, from reddy1002, to learn more:
+Remember to take notes as you watch the following video to learn more.

 These tribes spoke 80 to 90 different languages belonging to about 20 different language families!

-They were originally hunter-gatherers, but they later developed a system of agriculture.
+They were originally hunter-gatherers but later developed a system of agriculture.
 The California natives developed a process of maintaining the forests through controlled fire.
-This means that they would burn the underbrush and grass to prevent larger fires later and to bring about new growth of plants.
+This means they would burn the underbrush and grass to prevent larger fires later and bring about new plant growth.

 Life changed greatly for the tribes of the southern California area with the arrival of the Spanish and for the northern tribes with the Gold Rush.

-Because of the warm climate, the Pomo wore very little clothing.
+The Pomo wore very little clothing because of the warm climate.
 They lived in small villages, and they built different kinds of houses depending on where they lived.
 Near the forest, they built houses of redwood bark.
 Closer to the river, they made dome-shaped houses covered with dried grass.

 In the center of the village, a dance house was built for special gatherings and ceremonies.

-Historians think that the Kumeyaay people have been in southern California for over 10,000 years!
-As the seasons changed, they moved around from the seaside to the mountains and then to the desert, making use of all the various natural resources.
+Historians think the Kumeyaay people have been in southern California for over 10,000 years!
+As the seasons changed, they moved around from the seaside to the mountains and then to the desert, using all the various natural resources.

-Watch segments of the video below to learn about the Kumeyaay people.
+Watch the video segments below to learn about the Kumeyaay people.
 They're one of the tribes we mentioned at the beginning of the lesson who knew how to survive in any environment, including the desert!